scalatra/scalatra-website/guides/routes-and-actions.md

 halt(403, <h1>Go away!</h1>)
 {% endhighlight %}

 Or even the HTTP status reason and headers.
-For more complex invocations, it is recommended to use named arguments:
+For more complex invocations, you can use named arguments:

 {% highlight scala %}